Traditional Guiding vs. The Future of Guiding in Istanbul

 AI has woven itself into our lives through our phones, glasses, watches, and just about every digital nook and cranny we encounter daily.
 Whenever we face a challenge, we turn to this new neighborhood superhero.
 It delivers quick responses, satisfying solutions, and—most of the time—answers that are good enough.

-So, yes, AI is set to take over many roles of tour guides.
-In fact, it’s already happening.
-Why is that?
-Two main reasons:
+So yes, AI is set to take over many roles once held by tour guides—and it’s already happening.
+In the context of Guiding in Istanbul, this shift comes down to two main reasons:

 1. AI is free and available at our fingertips.